 There are a variety of things that may be beneficial for your brain health:

-Turmeric is a spice commonly used to make curry, and it has been used for at least 5,000 years in Ayurvedic medicine against many types of pain and inflammation associated with aging.
-Recent evidence shows that this spice—or more specifically, its active ingredient, curcumin—helps protect against cognitive loss and dementia by keeping our neurons healthy as we age.
+Turmeric is a spice commonly used to make curry, and it has been used for at least 5,000 years in Ayurvedic medicine for many types of pain and inflammation associated with aging.
+Recent evidence shows that this spice—or more specifically, its active ingredient, curcumin, may help protect against cognitive loss and dementia by keeping our neurons healthy as we age.

 Ginseng and ginkgo biloba are both herbs with anti-aging properties that may be helpful to improve cognitive function.